sez11a/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

         }

 3. Write your client code.
 In this example, the Echo portlet's `view.jsp` defines a WebSocket client.
-Again, there’s nothing special about this code; it resembles that of other WebSocket clients:
+Again, there's nothing special about this code; it resembles that of other WebSocket clients:

         <%@ include file="/init.jsp" %>